nohackjustnoobb/Only-Timetable-Plugin/README.md

 # Only Timetable Plugin

-This repository contains plugins for [Only-Timetable](https://github.com/nohackjustnoobb/Only-Timetable), developed by ME!
+This repository contains plugins for [Only-Timetable](https://github.com/nohackjustnoobb/Only-Timetable), developed by me!
+I'm not sure why, but the code here is quite messy and the data structure is poorly designed.
+However, it works :) Maybe I'll fix it later.

 ## Plugins